Fire and rescue services

 Expect to pay cash upfront before doctors, and private hospitals treat you, even in an emergency.

-There are no emergency ambulance services in Nicaragua.
-Access to certain types of medical equipment, medication and treatments is limited.
+Access to certain types of medical equipment, medication, ambulance services and treatments is limited.

 If you become seriously ill or injured, you may need evacuation to another country.
 This can be very expensive.